m0neyXBT/passGen/README.md

 # Password Generator

 This project is a simple password generator application built using Python and the Tkinter library.
-It allows users to generate random passwords with customizable length.
+It allows users to generate random passwords with customizable length.(Max 20 characters)

 # Features: